-Belgium Hong Kong Ireland In general, the Belgian implementation follows the minimum standard of DAC6.
-A cross-border arrangement is reportable if it concerns at least one EU Member State and contains at least one of the hallmarks set out in DAC6.
-In pure domestic situations and situations having no link to any EU Member State, no reporting obligations exist in Belgium.
+Belgium Hong Kong Ireland Belgium has introduced mandatory disclosure rules on Hong Kong is not an EU Member State and therefore not As of July 1, 2020, Ireland has introduced mandatory the basis of DAC6. subject to mandatory disclosure rules (i.e. DAC6).
+Hong Kong does not have DAC6 like disclosure requirements. disclosure rules on the basis of DAC6.
+In general, the Belgian implementation follows the A cross-border arrangement is reportable if it 'concerns' minimum standard of DAC6.
+A cross-border arrangement at least one EU Member State and a third country is reportable if it concerns at least one EU Member State (provided one of five conditions is met), and contains and contains at least one of the hallmarks set out in DAC6. at least one of the hallmarks set out in DAC6.
+In pure In pure domestic situations and situations having no link domestic situations and situations having no link to any to any EU Member State, no reporting obligations exist in EU Member State, no reporting obligations exist in Ireland.
+Belgium.
 Guidance was issued by the Belgian tax administration on the hallmarks and the obligations under the mandatory disclosure rules on June 25, 2020.

-9. Income tax treaties / MLI
+Income tax treaties / MLI 9.

-9.1 Signatory to the MLI / ratification
+Signatory to the MLI / ratification 9.1